Vancouver bid for the 2030 Winter Olympics

+Details

 In May 2014, with many potential candidates withdrawing their bids for the 2022 Winter Olympics due to several motives, the idea for Vancouver to host the Olympics again began floating around.
-At that time, Stockholm and Krakow already withdrew their bids, along with Munich and St. Moritz who got negative referendums for their candidacies.
+At that time, Stockholm and Kraków already withdrew their bids, along with Munich and St. Moritz who got negative referendums for their candidacies.
 Given Lviv's candidacy to be eliminated due to the Ukrainian political crisis, this meant Oslo would have been considered the frontrunner.
 However, on 1 October, Oslo also withdrew.
 This raised questions about whether Almaty or Beijing could be selected to host the 2022 Winter Olympics; Beijing was ultimately selected.
 Due to the troubled bidding process, some specialists wondered about the possibility of a recent host such as Vancouver or Salt Lake City could be invited directly to host the games.
 A similar situation occurred in 1976, when Innsbruck, the host of 1964 Winter Olympics, replaced Denver as host of the 1976 Winter Olympics.

 In October 2021, it was revealed that 43% of people in British Columbia supported the bid, a considerable drop from 60% a year earlier.

 Another poll by Leger and Leger conducted in December 2021 showed that more than 65% of British Columbians were supportive or neutral about the candidature.
 62% supported the bid that won the 2010 Winter Olympics.

 In February 2022, the Canadian Olympic Committee and its Paralympic counterpart signed an agreement with the cities of Vancouver and Whistler, as well as several B.C.
 First Nations organizations, to explore the feasibility of a bid for 2030.
 The bid group's current goal is to host the games in B.C., without reference to a primary host city at this time, under the interim name "B.C.
 2030".
 The COC has also disavowed any relationship with an unofficial "Vancouver 2030" organization, which had been reported in some media as being the official bid committee.